yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/txn_set.md

 ## Synopsis

-`SET TRANSACTION` command sets the current transaction isolation level.
+Use the `SET TRANSACTION` statement to set the current transaction isolation level.

 ## Syntax